 Cost/benefit analysis: If the costs outweigh the potential/actual benefits, it is unethical.
 However, it is difficult to assess costs & benefits accurately & the participants themselves rarely benefit from research.

 Sieber & Stanley advise: Researchers should not avoid researching socially sensitive issues.
 Scientists have a responsibility to society to find useful knowledge.

-• SSR is the most scrutinised research in psychology.
+- SSR is the most scrutinized research in psychology.
 Ethical committees reject more SSR than any other form of research.

-• By gaining a better understanding of issues such as gender, race and sexuality we are able to gain a greater acceptance and reduce prejudice.
+- By gaining a better understanding of issues such as gender, race, and sexuality, we are able to gain greater acceptance and reduce prejudice.

-• Most research is still carried out on white middle class Americans (about 90% of research quoted in texts!).
+- Most research is still carried out on white middle-class Americans (about 90% of research is quoted in texts!).
 SSR is helping to redress the balance and make us more aware of other cultures and outlooks.

-- Research has been used to discriminate against groups in society such as sterilisation of people in the USA between 1910 and 1920 because they were of low intelligence, criminal or suffered from psychological illness.
+- Research has been used to discriminate against groups in society, such as the sterilization of people in the USA between 1910 and 1920 because they were of low intelligence, criminal, or suffered from psychological illness.

-• The guidelines used by psychologists to control SSR lack power and as a result are unable to prevent indefensible research being carried out.
+- The guidelines used by psychologists to control SSR lack power and, as a result, are unable to prevent indefensible research from being carried out.